Convergence and error propagation results on a linear iterative unfolding method: Generalization to the context of probability measures

-The previous observations conclude that whenever the unknown distribution is described by a pdf which is square-integrable, then the folding measure may be conditioned in a way that the iterative unfolding Eq.(\ref{iterativesolution}) applies to it.
+The previous observations conclude that whenever the unknown distribution is described by a pdf which is square-integrable with respect to some volume measure, then the folding measure may be conditioned in a way that the iterative unfolding Eq.(\ref{iterativesolution}) applies to it.